KTAL-FM

-KTAL-FM (98.1 MHz, "98 Rocks") is a classic rock music radio station licensed to Texarkana, Texas, with studios in Shreveport, Louisiana.
-It is owned by Alpha Media LLC, through licensee Alpha Media Licensee LLC Debtor in Possession.
+KTAL-FM (98.1 MHz, "98 Rocks") is an American radio station licensed to Texarkana, Texas, The station is broadcasting a classic rock format.
+The station serves the Shreveport–Bossier City metropolitan area.
+KTAL-FM is owned by Connoisseur Media, through licensee Alpha Media Licensee LLC.
 Its studios are located just north of downtown Shreveport, and the transmitter is in Vivian, Louisiana.

 The station is a former sister station of KCMC and KTAL-TV, all of which were owned for many years by WEHCO Media until the company sold its broadcasting assets.